 Ignore the inner critic.
 Warning: they are persistent if not addressed.

 Listen to the inner critic.
-Retreat, stop your pursuit of change.
+Freeze/Flight, stop your pursuit of change.

 Face the inner critic.
 Get curious and learn what’s helpful for you.